How to Become an RN Coder

 Insurance Companies

-Nurse coders can work in claims processing for insurance companies.
-They are responsible for analyzing a claim’s validity.
+Nurse coders can work in claims processing for insurance companies, analyzing a claim’s validity.
 They then compare the codes against the patient’s insurance policy.
 If the claim requires more information, the RN coder contacts the provider for the missing details.

 Frequently Asked Questions About Becoming an RN Coder

-Candidates who hold a BSN degree may complete AAPC’s online course in six months.
-This can help potential nurse coders get their first coding job.
-After two years of experience, candidates may take the CPC exam.
+Candidates who hold a BSN degree can complete AAPC’s online course in six months.
+This can help potential nurse coders get their first coding job and become certified professional coder apprentices.
+With two years of experience, RN coders earn their full certified professional coder credential.